-Contribution and entitlement projection numbers are taken from the actuarial valuation as at 31 January 2019.
+Contribution and entitlement projection numbers are taken from the PBE IPSAS 39: Employee Benefits actuarial valuation prepared for the Crown financial statements as at 31 January 2020.

 j.
 Taxation

 For tax purposes, the Fund is classified as a portfolio investment entity (PIE).
 Income taxation expense includes both the current year's provision and the income tax effects of temporary differences (if any).